mdev88/Diaspora-Native-WebApp/README.md

 # Diaspora Native WebApp

 ### About
 This is an unofficial client developed just for the lulz.
+It's currently under development and should be used with that in mind.
+Please submit any bugs you might find.

+### License
 It's released under GNU GENERAL PUBLIC LICENSE (see LICENCE).

 ### Native